syhunt/KanaShift/docs/PhonoShift explanation.md

 -   apostrophe `"'"`

-This ensures that token boundaries and common formatting conventions remain intact.
+This ensures that token boundaries and formatting survive the transformation.

 ___

-## ROT500K base mode (no length increase)
+## ROT500K2 base mode (length-preserving)

-**ROT500K** is the minimal, length-preserving transform.
+**ROT500K2** is the minimal, length-preserving transform.

 ### What it transforms

--   **Digits (0–9)**: rotated inside 10 digits → still digits
+-   **Digits (0–9)**: rotated within digits → still digits

 -   **ASCII letters**: